olivegamestudio/docs.monogame.github.io/articles/tutorials/advanced/MobileDeployment/03_touch/index.md

 | `DragComplete` | End of any drag operation | Finalize object placement |
 | `PinchComplete` | End of pinch operation | Finalize zoom level |

+> [!NOTE]
-**Important:** Only register for gestures you actually need.
+> Only register for gestures you actually need.
 Each enabled gesture type has a small performance cost.

 ## Gesture Detection Loop